Backup Principles

 The individual components are brought together in the backup job (for non-image backups) "Backup" tab dialog.

-For backup jobs (for non-image backups) that utilize the two new local and cloud based device targets that the new backup engine introduced in NovaBACKUP 21 client, the retention settings are definable inside the backup job, in the job settings dialog:
+For backup jobs (for non-image backups) that utilize the new local backup and cloud backup device targets that the new backup engine introduced in NovaBACKUP 21 client, the retention settings are definable inside the backup job, in the backup job settings dialog:

-• The retention time in the job settings dialog is displayed for the individual backup job that utilizes the primary storage target location (the primary storage target location is the path or the already configured NovaBACKUP Device device name that is listed in the "Backup to..." field at the bottom left of the "Backup" tab dialog, in the first screenshot.
-In that first example, the backup is kept for "30 days" (which is the default retention value).
-In the second example screenshot that also shows the "Hybrid Backup" setting section of the job settings dialog, the
+The retention time in the job settings dialog is displayed for the individual backup job that utilizes the primary storage target location (the primary storage target location is the path or the already configured NovaBACKUP Device device name that is listed in the "Backup to..." field at the bottom left of the "Backup" tab dialog, in the first screenshot.
+In that first example, the backup is kept for "30 days" (which is the default Local Backup retention value).
+In the second example screenshot that also shows the "Hybrid Backup" setting section of the job settings dialog, the backup is kept for "60 days" (which is the default Hybrid Cloud device retention value).
+Just know that the initial full seed backup will never be deleted even if it is older than those maximum backup age retention values, for those two device types.

 This way you can see at a glance how the jobs are set up.

-• Forever-incremental Backup: Forever incremental backup is a process in which all backups after the initial full backup are incremental only.
+Forever-incremental Backup: Forever incremental backup is a process in which all backups after the initial full backup are incremental only.
 Unlike traditional incremental, which suggests periodic full backups, using forever-incremental means that all backups are always incremental.
 This file backup method is available for local and cloud backups starting in NovaBACKUP 21.x.
+The backup types that are compatible with this scheme are File backup and the SQL/Hyper-V/System State plugin backups.
 With this scheme, the backup will first store as an initial full seed backup, and then after that has completed, subsequent runs of that same backup job will use the incremental scheme, and the retention that is defined at the device level will function to roll up the changes into that full seed backup as needed.
 This backup scheme did not exist prior to that time, so it may be something new to get used to if you are a legacy version user.
 Retention is defined at the backup job level, and so in that case there is no need to create and maintain a separate "retention" job in that case, for these new backup device types that utilize this scheme (as the only available scheme in that case).
-For a futher explanation of How Incremental Forever Backup Handles the Retention Settings; this is a high level overview of how retention works in NovaBACKUP 21, for the two 'Local Backup' and 'Cloud Storage' S3 device types (as the only backup scheme that can be utilized with those two newer device types).
+For a further explanation of How Incremental Forever Backup Handles the Retention Settings; this is a high-level overview of how retention works in NovaBACKUP 21, for the two 'Local Backup' and 'Cloud Storage' S3 device types (as the only backup scheme that can be utilized with those two newer device types).

 For Image Backups